Pinnacle-Networks/Pinnacle/docs/content/execute_api/mongodb_queries.md

 # MongoDB select queries

-pinnacle supports the `pymongo` query API to build select queries.
+Pinnacle supports the `pymongo` query API to build select queries.
 There is one slight difference however, since queries built with `pymongo`'s formalism are executed lazily: